 Despite these fees being some of the highest in the world for scooters, Lime said it would be willing to pay if it meant they could operate in Brisbane.
 After being told to cease operation in Adelaide in favour of competitor scooter companies Beam and Ride, Lime put all their efforts into their Brisbane tender, with a vision to roll out scooters all over Brisbane, not just in the CBD.

 Despite their popularity and success, it hasn’t been all sunshine and rainbows for Lime in Brisbane.
-Front wheels have locked, causing accidents and more recently the scooters were hacked with racist and sexual messages sent to riders, resulting in eight scooters being taken off the streets.
+Front wheels have locked, causing accidents and the scooters were hacked with racist and sexual messages sent to riders, resulting in eight scooters being taken off the streets.

-This will potentially hinder Lime’s bid for the contract and put them behind major competitors, Beam and Ride.
+This, analysts predicted, would hinder Lime’s bid for the contract and put them behind major competitors, Beam and Ride.

 - Beam and Neuron Mobility were awarded three-year contracts for e-scooters and e-bikes

 - The providers will each have 1,000 e-scooters and 400 e-bikes

 - Lime was not selected for a contract.

 In choosing Beam and Neuron the Brisbane Lord Mayor Cr Schrinner said the the providers demonstrated key safety features, with both offering the ability to ‘geo-fence’ scooters away from high-risk pedestrian areas, helmets locked to bikes and scooters, and the option to reward users for safe scooter use.

 Cr Schrinner said council data showed between 30 and 50 per cent of e-scooter and e-bike trips were replacing car trips in Brisbane.

 Patronage on e-scooters is back to pre-COVID levels, while public transport remains at about 70 per cent of pre-COVID use.